fakemanoan/fakemanoan.github.io/docs/faq.md

 Your battery is severely degraded and needs replacing.
 This is not an issue with the ROM.

 ## VoLTE/WiFi Calling isn't working!
-Samsung uses proprietary IMS, which cannot be easily integrated or reveresed into AOSP based ROMs (like Lineage).
-This affects all Samsung devices, not just the S6.
+Samsung uses proprietary IMS, which cannot be easily integrated or reversed into AOSP based ROMs (like Lineage).
+This affects all Samsung devices, not just the S6/Note 5.

 If you need VoLTE or VoWiFi, you must use a Samsung based ROM, like FloydROM, A8 port, Ultimate Oreo or even Stock firmware.
+There are efforts by people to get these functions working in AOSP, but they are currently in testing and not stable for everyday use.

 ## When is the next release?
 New builds will be released when they are ready.
 Asking for a new build doesn't make one appear.

-## I can't enter my SIM unlock code!
+## I can't enter my SIM unlock code / my network isn't working!
-Currently there is a bug relating to LTE and SIM unlock codes on the S6 and S6 Edge.
+Currently there is a bug relating to LTE networks and SIM unlock codes on the S6 and S6 Edge.

 I would suggest removing the SIM unlock code prior to flashing the ROM, or removing it on another phone.